Crazy Horse Memorial 2017 & 2018 Special Events

 Labor Day Weekend

 In observance of Crazy Horse’s death in 1877 and the commemoration of the 107th birth date of sculptor Korczak Ziolkowski born in 1908.
 Native American leaders while planning the Memorial with Korczak found this date coincidence to be a great omen.
 This second night blast of the year (weather permitting) is a spectacular show of pyrotechnics.
-Admission to the Memorial is free after 5 pm, although a food donation is very much appreciated.
+Admission waived with 3 cans of food per person to Memorial for general public beginning at 5:00 pm.
+Regular admission for those without food.

 Sep 30 2018